 Dietary nucleotide supplementation has been associated with both humoral and cellular immunity, but the exact mechanism has not been elucidated.
-Nucleotide deprivation caused the arrest of T-cells in the G phase of the cell cycle, preventing a response to various immunological signals that occur by transition to the S phase (Kulkarni et al., 1994).
-Nucleotide deprivations also caused a decrease in phagocytic activity, lymphokine production, and/or inhibited lymphocyte maturation (Paubert-Braquet et al., 1992).
 Dietary nucleotides contribute to the circulating pool of nucleosides available to stimulate leukocyte production (Kulkarni et al., 1994; Carver and Walker, 1995).
 Therefore, there is an elevated need for nucleotides during periods of immunological challenges.

-Dietary factors play a role in the antibody response to immunization of infants.
 Infants fed milk formula fortified with nucleotides had better responses to immunization as evidenced by an increase in humoral antibody response (Fanslow et al., 1988; Pickering et al., 1998) and increased cytokine production (Carver et al., 1991).
-In vivo studies in mice show similar results to nucleotide supplementation (Jyonouchi et al., 1993; Jyonouchi, 1994).
-Nucleotide-free diets supplemented with single nucleotides (i. e., AMP, GMP, or UMP), have been shown to increase immunoglobulin concentration (Navarro et al., 1996).
-Dietary supplementation of purified nucleotides to milk replacers of newborn bull calves challenged with lipopolysaccharide (LPS), resulted in calves that tended to have higher mean IgG levels compared to the unsupplemented control calves (Oliver et al., 2003).
+Similar responses to nucleotide supplementation were reported from in vivo experiments with mice (Jyonouchi et al., 1993; Jyonouchi, 1994).
+Dietary supplementation of purified nucleotides to milk replacers of newborn bull calves challenged with lipopolysaccharide, resulted in calves that tended to have higher mean IgG levels compared to the unsupplemented control calves (Oliver et al., 2002).
 Nucleotide supplementation also increased lymphocyte stimulation to phytohaemagglutinin and concanavalin-A challenges in weanling piglets by 50 and 30%, respectively (Zomborsky-Kovacs et al., 1998).
-Similar results were observed to challenges by keyhole limpet hemocyanin (KLH) and non-specific T-cell mitogens in piglets fed yeast RNA (Cameron et al., 2001).
-Pigs with pathogenic E. coli infection fed diets supplemented with yeast extract as a source of nucleotides, have reduced diarrhea and improvement in weight gain and feed conversion compared to pigs fed the control diet (Maribo, 2003).
-Results of these studies imply that dietary sources of nucleotides play a role in developing, maintaining, and enhancing the immune system.
+Results of these studies suggest that dietary sources of nucleotides play a role in developing, maintaining, and enhancing the immune system.